Beginners Guide To Host A Laid Back Dinner Party

 • Use shortcuts.
 Prepared bread or crust, bagged salad, store-bought dessert.

-• Simplify drinks.
-Serve wine and water or soda.
+• Simplify menu and drinks.
+Serve easy-to-make food, and wine, soda, or water.

 *Post contains affiliate links.
 I earn commission from Amazon purchases.